“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 …the Republicans of that era, of the eighties, nineties, et cetera…were opponents and we could actually talk to them…Today they’re enemies.

 I took a different approach.
 I didn’t want to use the fear mongering methods of the Christian right.
 As a psychiatrist, I had learned to interview and listen well, skills that are highly desirable for both psychiatry and filmmaking.
 I had seen the possibilities of changing minds and hearts through education delivered at a very emotional level.

-NG: I also wanted to add something about the Bushes related to Straight From The Heart, if I may.
-There was a birthday, sometime in the late nineties or early two-thousands of Dee’s that her father forgot and he never forgot birthdays.
+NG: I also wanted to add something about the Bushes related to Straight from the Heart, if I may.
+There was a birthday, sometime in the late nineties or early 2000s of Dee’s that her father forgot, and he never forgot birthdays.

 Actually, he had assistants who were supposed to remind him and that’s one of the reasons that he didn’t forget, but somehow that chain didn’t happen.
 And so he asked Dee how he could possibly make it up to her.
-She said, please show Straight From The Heart to the Bushes.
-Actually, after Straight From The Heart came out, he arranged for a joint session for it to be shown to a joint session of Congress, which was really incredible.
-Anyone who wanted to come from in Congress attended.
+She said, please show Straight from the Heart to the Bushes.
+Actually, after Straight From The Heart came out, he arranged for a joint session for it to be shown to Congress, which was really incredible.
+Anyone who wanted to come from Congress attended.
 He thought he couldn’t say no to this because he had missed her birthday.
-So he sat down with them and asked him if they would watch the film.
-And we have still—which the, the, the Smithsonian wants from us and we are at some point when we go to Washington will take them—we have the card that Barbara Bush and that H.W.
+So he sat down with them and asked if they would watch the film.
+And we have still—which the Smithsonian wants from us and we are at some point when we go to Washington will take them—we have the card that Barbara Bush and that H.W.
 Bush each wrote to Dee’s dad saying how much the film moved them and that they both cried when they watched it.
 He said that the film made him want to be a better, more tolerant person.

 AA: That’s amazing.
 Wow.